chanatinart02/image-search-app/README.md

 ## Demo
-A live demo of the calculator app is available [here](https://image-search-app-ecru.vercel.app/).
+A live demo of the image search app is available [here](https://image-search-app-ecru.vercel.app/).
 Try it out!